-Pupils in the Lower Sixth and Upper Sixth only may use mobile phones to access the School's wireless network during break and lunch times or during their study periods.
-Such devices must not be used at any time in the Dining Hall or when moving about the School buildings or in the corridors; failure to observe this rule is likely to result in confiscation of the device and a possible sanction.
-Access to the wireless network using such devices during lesson times by any pupil must only be under the direction of and with the explicit permission of the subject teacher.
+Pupils in the Lower Sixth and Upper Sixth only may use mobile phones during break and lunch times or during their study periods when they are in defined Sixth Form-only areas (the Barry Martin Study Centre, the Sixth Form Common Room in the Sports Pavilion).
+Mobile devices must not be used by Sixth Form pupils at any time when in the Dining Hall or Main Hall, or when moving around the School buildings/corridors.
+Failure to observe this rule is likely to result in confiscation of the device and a sanction.
+Using such devices during lesson times must only be with the explicit permission of the subject teacher.